chenlaitc/mgbot/README.md

 # mgbot3
 This is a DIY movable manipulator simulation based on ROS.
-This robot can be used for test the techneques about motion, manipulation and perception.
+This robot can be used for testing the programs about motion, manipulation and perception.
 This is a priliminary platfom for beginner in ROS.
 I hope you can enjoy it.O(∩_∩)O

 #Version1.0 2021.1.18